pmastropolo/module-two-challenge-advanced-css/README.md

 ## Description

-A portfolio for me, ==Peyton Mastropolo==, that displays all projects I have worked on.
+A portfolio for me, Peyton Mastropolo, that displays all projects I have worked on.
 Should also contains recent pictures of me and the best way to contact me.

 ## Table of Contents:file_folder:
 - [Installation](#installation)